Bachelor Nation Weighs In on Peter Weber and Kelley Flanagan Romance Rumors

 ABC

 Flanagan and Weber were first spotted hanging out in the Windy City last week.
 However, they had been raising eyebrows for quite some time.

 For instance, fans noticed Flanagan was in the audience for The Bachelor: After the Final Rose—even though she wasn't at the Women Tell All.
 Although, host Chris Harrison said the appearance was a "red herring [and] little Easter egg we threw out there for Bachelor Nation."
 Flanagan also received high praise from Weber's mom Barb.
 While Flanagan told E!
-News in mid-March she's "not dating Peter," the two have continued to spend a lot of quality time together.
+News in mid-March she's "not dating Peter," the two have since continued to spend a lot of quality time together.

 Flanagan was sent home week seven of Weber's season.
 He ended up proposing to Hannah Ann Sluss; however, they called off the engagement after he admitted he couldn't give her his whole heart.
 It then looked like he was going to give his relationship with fellow finalist Madison Prewett another go, however, they later announced the decision to go their separate ways.